Electricity is delivered to consumers through a complex network

 Electric reliability organizations set standards for grid operations

 Electric utilities are responsible for maintaining the safety of their systems and planning for the future power needs of their customers.
-Initially, voluntary standards were developed by the electric power industry to ensure coordination of linked interconnection operations.
+Initially, the electric power industry developed voluntary standards to ensure coordination of linked interconnection operations.
 Today, mandatory reliability standards for planning and operating power systems and for addressing security concerns at critical electrical infrastructure are in place.
-The North American Electric Reliability Corporation and its member organizations developed and enforce these standards, which FERC approved.
+The North American Electric Reliability Corporation developed and enforces mandatory grid reliability standards approved by the Federal Energy Regulatory Commission (FERC).
 In Canada, Canadian regulators fill this role.

 A smart electricity meter